erisenxu/protocol-pack/README.md

 Or if you are using Java, you will get the following Java file:
   Person.java

-Then you add these files to your application,
+Then you add these files to your application, and compile them with your application.
 </pre>